fredeil/INF-1101/INF1101-fei003-a1/report.md

 7. Iterating over the elements of the set, in sorted order.
 8. No upper bound on the number of elements that may be inserted into the set.

-The assignment also stated that the performance analyzis of the seven supported operations, which can be different between multiple implementations, had to be documented in the report.

 ### 1.1 Applications
 The intention of the set ADT is to use it for an easy but naive implementation of a spamfilter to classify e-mails as spam or non-spam.
 The algorithm used by the spamfilter is simple, it starts out with a set of e-mails known to be spam/not to be spam.